Farm Rio Launches L.A. Presence With Pop-up Shop at Westfield Century City

 "The L.A. pop-up is our next step toward global retail expansion and we're excited that through the space we'll have the opportunity to connect with West Coast customers for the first time," explained Barros.

 Founded in 1997 by Barros and Marcello Bastos, Farm Rio launched at Babilonia Feira Hype, a local Rio de Janeiro-based independent fashion market.
 In addition to sharing the Farm Rio take on fashion with shoppers on the West Coast of the U.S., the brand wants to spread its message of conservation with this region of the world.
-With every purchase from the brand, Farm Rio will donate one tree in the Atlantic Forest through its One Tree Planted initiative, which protects and supports endangered forest ecosystems.
+With every purchase from the brand, Farm Rio will donate one tree in the Amazon rainforest through its One Tree Planted initiative, which protects and supports endangered forest ecosystems.